Early modern warfare: Cavalry

-However, the power formerly wielded by a heavy cavalry-focused army was at an end.
+However, European powers would never again field armies dominated by cavalry.
 For the first time in millennia, the settled people of the agricultural regions could defeat the horse peoples of the steppe in open combat.
 The power of the Mongols was broken in Russia and, no longer threatened from the east, Russia began to assert itself as a major force in European affairs.
 Never again would nomads from the east threaten to overrun Europe or the Middle East.
 In the Siege of Kazan (1552), Russia had employed artillery, sappers, cavalry and infantry armed with arquebus (Streltsy), while the Khanate of Kazan had only employed cavalry.
-The use of sappers proved decisive.

 The one exception to this was the Ottoman Empire, which had been founded by Turkish horsemen.
-The Ottomans were some of the first to embrace gunpowder artillery and firearms and integrated them into their already formidable fighting abilities.
-As European infantry became better armed and disciplined, by about 1700, the Ottoman forces began to be regularly defeated by the troops of the Austria and Russia.
+The Ottomans were some of the first to embrace gunpowder and integrate it into their army.
+This investment into gunpowder weaponry allowed the Ottoman Empire to rapidly expand in size and influence.
+By the 18th century, European infantry became well armed and disciplined enough to regularly defeat larger Ottoman forces during the Great Turkish War and Austro-Turkish War.